Santo Domingo Coatlán Zapotec

 Coatlán Zapotec (Western Miahuatlán Zapotec) is a Zapotec language spoken in southern Oaxaca, Mexico.
 It uses linguolabial sounds as onomatopoeia.

 It is also known as San Miguel Zapotec and Zapoteco de Santa María Coatlán, to distinguish it from Zapoteco de San Vicente Coatlán.
+It is the only language that uses the linguolabial click.
+However, it is only used for onomatopoeias.